 The regulations that govern all national parks including Channel Islands are encompassed in Title 36 CFR.

 Fishing in the waters of Channel Islands National Park is governed by the State of California.
 The State sport fishing regulations for ocean waters apply in the park.
 A valid California fishing license with an ocean enhancement stamp is required to fish within the park.

 - Channel Islands Marine Protected Areas

 The State of California's Marine Protected Areas in the Channel Islands took effect on April 9, 2003.
-The National Oceanic and Atmospheric Administration (NOAA) expanded these Marine Protected Areas into federal wates on July 29, 2007.
+The National Oceanic and Atmospheric Administration (NOAA) expanded these Marine Protected Areas into federal waters on July 29, 2007.
 Within these reserves it is unlawful to injure, damage, take, or possess any living, geological, or cultural marine resource, except under a permit or specific authorization from the commission for research, restoration, or monitoring purposes.
 There are 11 marine reserves and two conservation areas in the Channel Islands.
-Please visit California Fish and Game or Channel Islands National Marine Sanctuary websites for maps of the reserves and details of the regulations.
+Please visit California Fish and Wildlife or Channel Islands National Marine Sanctuary websites for maps of the reserves and details of the regulations.
 For information about the new regional approach to redesigning marine protected areas along California's coast please visit Marine Life Protection Act Initiative.

 For more information regarding park regulations, contact the park's Chief Ranger by phone at (805) 658-5730, by email at Chief Ranger, or by mail at: